 Oaksterdam University, America’s first cannabis college was founded 2007 to provide students with the highest quality training for the cannabis industry.
 Since opening its doors, thousands of students have learned how to grow medicinal quality cannabis and have gained important skills for success in the cannabis industry.
 Our instructors are the most knowledgeable in the industry and our alumni are the most active in the world.
 Become the expert in the room!

 Founded in January 2009, the Progressive Change Campaign Committee (PCCC) is a national grassroots organization with a mission of building progressive power.
-With nearly one million members, we help better, bolder progressive candidates get elected, work with them to govern progressively, and work outside of government to build power.
-We care more about the 20-year strategic plan for building progressive power than the 2-year election cycle.
+With nearly one million members, we help bold progressive candidates elected and work with them to govern progressively.
 MSNBC’s Ed Schultz calls the PCCC “the top progressive group in the country.”
 The Nation magazine awarded PCCC “Most Valuable Campaign of 2011” for our Draft Elizabeth Warren campaign.
+In 2012, we raised over $1 million for Warren, raised over $2.5 million overall for progressive candidates, and had over 30 bold progressive victories.
+We focus on economic populism and democracy issues — including expanding Social Security benefits, Wall Street reform and accountability, and bold campaign finance reform.

 Corporations have their lobbyists in Washington, D.C.; the people need advocates too.
 That’s where Public Citizen (citizen.org) comes in.
 We serve as the people’s voice in the halls of power, championing citizen interests before Congress, the executive branch agencies and the courts.
 We work for reduced corporate influence over government; clean, safe and sustainable energy; a strong regulatory system; safe drugs and affordable health care; citizen access to the courts; and a trade agenda that can benefit Americans rather than multinational corporations.
 We take no government or corporate money, which enables us to remain fierce and independent advocates for the people.